 We realize that everyone is "imperfect", everyone has crazy fears, thoughts, and insecurities.
 And since everyone is imperfect, everyone is also worthy.

-worthiness in ourselves and others, we get to experience true compassion, forgiveness, and unconditional love.
+imperfectness and worthiness in ourselves and others, we get to experience true compassion, forgiveness, and unconditional love.
 We get to see and feel our real human and spiritual connection with everyone.
-And we get to see and feel the innate wellbeing that exists within
+And we get to see and feel the innate wellbeing that

 And so maybe vulnerability isn't so bad after all.